xianghao9506/QuartetLab/content/products/megatron-xl.md

 This architecture provides substantial flexibility for **tube rolling**, allowing users to fine-tune the sound character to their preference.

-## Power Supply & Protection Design
+## Megatron XL Power Supply & Protection Design

 The Megatron XL features a carefully engineered power supply system designed for long-term reliability and component protection.